agentheath/portfolio/writing/mobile_app/checklist.md

     - [ ] Apps should have a clear primary action per screen {: style='list-style-type: none'}
 - [ ] Does your app have clear user navigation and task completion flows?
-- [ ] Does your app have clear feedback mechanisms that keep users informed as they interact with the app? _Example: When a user makes an edit on a form they should see the edit reflected._
+- [ ] Does your app have clear feedback mechanisms that keep users informed as they interact with the app? _Example: When a user makes an edit on a form, they should see the edit reflected._
-- [ ] Does your app provide a readily-accessible description?
+- [ ] Does your app provide a readily accessible description?
 - [ ] Does it adhere to accessibility guidelines?
     - [ ] Can the user complete tasks in your app using a screen reader?
     {: style='list-style-type: none'}